startyourlab/website/docs/tutorials/git-goals.md

 If we happen to notice a way to improve your pull request, we'll let you know by leaving a comment on the pull request page.
 If so, it's pretty easy to edit the file, and we'd be happy to guide you through that.
 Then, when everything is in tip-top shape, we can approve your changes and _merge_ them into the main, public-facing version of the project, called the _main branch_.
-Once your requested changes are pulled into the repository's main branch (the default, working version of the project), your pull request will be closed and you will be able to find your git goals file in the [main tutorial repository's `git-goals-files`](https://github.com/startyourlab/git-goals-tutorial/tree/main/git-goals-files).
+Once your requested changes are pulled into the repository's main branch (the default, working version of the project), your pull request will be closed and you will be able to find your git goals file in the [main tutorial repository's `git-goals-files`](https://github.com/startyourlab/git-goals-tutorial/tree/main/git-goals-files) folder.

 <!-- TODO: What happens after pull request submitted -->